Patrick Mahomes’ mom always knew he’d be ‘something special’

 “Special” would be the right word to describe her son’s performance during the season.
 Mahomes has the Kansas City Chiefs’ offense rolling again and is the first player in franchise history to pass for at least 4,000 yards and 25 or more touchdowns in consecutive seasons — despite missing two games with a knee injury.

-Now, two of the league’s bright young quarterbacks, Mahomes and Deshaun Watsonm will share the field on Sunday when the Texans visit the Chiefs in the divisional round of the playoffs.
-It’s a rematch of a Week 6 game won by the Texans in comeback fashion.
+Now, two of the league’s bright young quarterbacks, Mahomes and Deshaun Watson will share the field on Sunday when the Texans visit the Chiefs in the divisional round of the playoffs.
+It’s a rematch of a week 6 game won by the Texans in comeback fashion.

 LATEST STORIES: